-Mann Ki Baat: ‘Some people politicised my Kedarnath trip,’ says Modi during his radio programme
+Mann Ki Baat: Modi pitches for water conservation, says new ministry set up to tackle crisis

-This was Modi’s first radio programme after he became prime minister for the second time.
+A report by the Union government’s think tank NITI Ayog said that 21 Indian cities will run out of groundwater by 2020.
+By 2030, 40% of Indians will have no access to drinking water.
+Tamil Nadu capital Chennai has experienced a severe water crisis this summer, which the state government has attempted to play down.
+Water levels in the lakes around Mumbai were dipping, and the civic body was using its reserve stock.
+The Brihanmumbai Municipal Corporation said many more days of rainfall were required to come out of the water crisis in the city.

-Prime Minister Narendra Modi on Sunday addressed his radio programme “Mann Ki Baat” during which he said that some people politicised his Kedarnath trip.
 This was the first “Mann Ki Baat” programme after Modi became the prime minister for the second time.
+The radio programme was last aired in February.
+“There came a moment when I felt the need to reach out to you immediately after elections concluded,” he said.
+“Then I thought no, the established Sunday sequence should be maintained.
+But this Sunday has made one wait endlessly!”

-The prime minister went to the pilgrimage destination just days before the Lok Sabha election results were declared. “[I] Will not reveal other things today, but I want to tell you that perhaps in that solitary cave, I got an opportunity to fill the vacuum caused due to the long gap of Mann Ki Baat,” he said.
+Modi said some people politicised his Kedarnath trip.
+He went to the pilgrimage destination just days before the Lok Sabha election results were declared. “[I] Will not reveal other things today, but I want to tell you that perhaps in that solitary cave, I got an opportunity to fill the vacuum caused due to the long gap of Mann Ki Baat,” he said.
 “I undertook Kedarnath journey to meet my inner self.”

 Communist Party of India (Marxist) leader Sitaram Yechury had said in a tweet that the photos of Modi’s visit violated the Election Commission’s Model Code of Conduct.
 Trinamool Congress leader Derek O’Brien had complained to the Election Commission about it.